mikinty/drinks/README.md

 - Luis A. Rodriguez Vazquez _A Teixa Ribeiro_: Delicious, floral and creamy aromas with fresh fruit.
 Medium body and med+ flavor. $40.
 - Jermann Where Dreams have no end: Such an artistic wine, amazing, sharp smells, and you can barely tell this is Chardonnay. ~$60.
 - Chateau Montelena Chardonnay: Really ripe and rounded Chardonnay, not too buttery. ~$60.
+- Caroline Morey: She has many wines.
+I've only tried the Premier Cru ones and they are already really good. ~$250
 - Jean-Claude Ramonet Montrachet Grand Cru: The smells and flavor on this is crazy. ~$2500.

 ### Red